 Undoubtedly, most of us have a bathroom that features the shower combined with the bath.
 It’s extremely common.
 Sure, we’d like to have a luxurious tub dedicated to baths and a fancy enclosure designed solely for showers.
-But in the world of the common person, the shower accommodates both.
+But in the world of the common person, a Custom Design Shower accommodates both.
 And with it comes a standard option – choosing a shower door that swings or slides open, or a shower curtain that can be pulled open or closed.

 It may be a no-brainer for you.
 You might like the decorative touch a curtain provides.
 On the other hand the durability of the door may be what you require.
 Different strokes for different folks.
 But if you are currently in a position to choose, here is a detail of a few of the aspects of each to consider.

 As the cure for an overly sterile environment, curtains are a great way to personalize the bathroom.
 Using fabric that is (obviously) water resistant, or by incorporating a waterproof shower liner, the curtain may loom freely in a variety of styles.
 Since mildew is a concern, be certain that your curtain is easily washable.

 With a minimum of effort, the curtain can add an explosion of color, especially if it is in sharp, yet tasteful, contrast to the rest of the décor.
 What’s more, there is a variety of patterns and designs available.
 Making the choices even more exciting is the number of novelty curtains out there.
 Nearly every niche interest is represented, from sports teams and movies to nature scenes and musical motifs.
 I once had a curtain that featured a collage of Old Hollywood Movie stars.
 Currently, it is a vintage image of the New York skyline that adorns my shower.
 Choosing such themes is something you can have fun with!